dataplat/dbachecks/readme.md

 ## Notes

 * Set-DbcConfig will persist once Fred makes an update to PSFramework
-* If you `Set-DbcConfig -Name sqlcredential -Value (Get-Credential sa)` it'll set the SqlCredential for the whole module! but nothing more.
+* If you `Set-DbcConfig -Name Setup.sqlcredential -Value (Get-Credential sa)` it'll set the SqlCredential for the whole module! but nothing more.
 So cool.

 Same can't be said for WinCredential right now, unfortunately - becuase we aliased Credential to SqlCredential.
 Sad face.